TaggrNetwork/Taggr/docs/WHITEPAPER.md

 Upon joining a realm, users implicitly agree to its terms and conditions.

-## Content Policy
+## Content and Behavior Policy

 Decentralization does not equate to lawlessness!
-Content permitted on $name aligns with community-approved moderation guidelines.
+Content and behavior permitted on $name aligns with community-approved moderation guidelines.
-Content not permitted on $name falls into one of the following categories:
+Content and behavior not permitted on $name falls into one of the following categories:

--   Posts that jeopardize $name as a public service (e.g., those illegal in many jurisdictions).
+-   Content and behavior that jeopardize $name as a public service (e.g., those illegal in many jurisdictions).
+-   Content or behavior detrimental to the community, sustainability, or decentralization of $name.
--   Posts created with malicious intent, such as gaming the $name system, or posing threats to the community, sustainability, or decentralization of $name.
+-   Content created with malicious intent, such as gaming the $name system.
--   Posts that violate realm-specific rules.
+-   Content and behavior that violate realm-specific rules.

 This policy is intentionally broad and necessitates social consensus among stalwarts.